 DSS in Sudan and Ethiopia

 There is a strong need for expertise in the region between Sudan and Ethiopia.
 Ivar is not the only expert that has spent time in the region.
-Many other DSS experts in WASH (water, sanitation and hygiene), energy and mental health care are working there as well.
+Many other DSS experts in WASH (water, sanitation and hygiene), energy and mental health care are also working there.
 Find out more about them.

 Would you like to use your knowledge to help out in disaster areas?

 Are you an expert in a particular field?
 Would you like to help in water-related emergencies in other countries?
 DSS water is always looking for new experts.
-Learn more about DSS water and sign up to be one of our experts.
+Learn more about DSS water.
 Would you like to contribute to MHPSS (mental health and psychosocial support)?
 Read more on the DSS MHPSS page.
 Or sign up as an expert.